ai-solution-eng/ai-solution-demos/multilingual-voice-agent/doc/README.md

       * Adding a tool this way will ensure the custom model will always have access to that tool, and you won't have to confirm connection to that toolset when using this model
     * If you have not created a new model with a custom prompt to bypass Chatterbox limitations to pronounce numbers written in digits, **you may still want a create a custom prompt to help the chat model generate better SQL queries**, to make a better use of tools available to it.
 In particular, describing at high level the database it has access to, and providing one or two examples of SQL queries will make it much more efficient at getting information from the provided CSV.
       * Check the example provided in [**deploy/data/sa-houses-prompt.txt**](../deploy/data/sa-houses-prompt.txt) for guidance.
+      * If you use that example, double-check that its first few lines exactly corresponds to your database configuration: "realestate" is the source database, "default" the schema and "real_estate" the table.
+If you did not name your data source exactly "realestate" and/or the subfolder you created on the shared storage is not named exactly "real_estate", you will have to edit that part of the prompt, as the model will generate wrongly formatted SQL queries.
     * If you are not using a custom model, you will have to click on the "Integrations" button, at the right of the "+" sign below the place where you usually type your query, then Tools -> tick your tool.
 A wrench icon appears once the chat model is given access to the tool:
     ![integration](images/integration.PNG)
       * You will have to do this every time you start a new chat